qingyangxi/qingyangxi/README.md

 - :sparkles: I'm passionate about exploring anything **cute or cool** in the world! e.g. animes XD.

-- :mailbox_closed: You've spotted a wild code wizard in training!
-Feel free to say hi!
+- :mailbox_closed: You've spotted a wild code wizard in training! **Feel free to say hi**!